Special Service Medal (Canada): Jugoslavija

 The Jugoslavija bar was authorized on 9 March 1993 for a minimum of 90 days of honourable service with the European Community Monitor Mission in Yugoslavia (ECMMY).
 Periods of qualifying service were from 4 September 1991 until the end of the mission.
 This bar was never issued, instead being superseded by the European Community Monitor Mission Medal.

 Expedition

 The Expedition bar was authorized on 21 May 2014 for service dating back to 1 July 2007.
 Eligible service is an aggregate of 45 days of honourable service performed outside Canada beginning July 1, 2007, while deployed to participate in or provide direct support on a full-time basis to approved operations, provided the said service is not counted towards any other Canadian or foreign service medal.
 In this context, “deployed” means sent outside of Canada temporarily, without family and effects, for the specific purpose of serving in or supporting approved operations; postings to permanent positions outside of Canada are excluded from eligibility.
-The following are approved operations:
+The following are some examples of approved operations: